OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 title: Contracts Architecture
 ---

-OpenZeppelin SDK's features such as upgrades and Ethereum Package linking can be used through the `openzeppelin` CLI with only one extra contract.
-The [ProxyAdmin](https://github.com/OpenZeppelin/openzeppelin-sdk/blob/v2.0.0/packages/lib/contracts/upgradeability/ProxyAdmin.sol) contract.
-The OpenZeppelin SDK uses this contract in order to avoid confusion around the [transparent proxy pattern](pattern#transparent-proxies-and-function-clashes).
-This contract acts as a central admin for all proxies on your behalf, making their management as simple as possible, while retaining the highest safety standards.
+OpenZeppelin SDK's features such as upgrades and Ethereum Package linking can be used through the `openzeppelin` CLI.
+The CLI deploys a [ProxyAdmin](https://github.com/OpenZeppelin/openzeppelin-sdk/blob/v2.0.0/packages/lib/contracts/upgradeability/ProxyAdmin.sol) contract for managing your upgradeable instances, and optionally a ProxyFactory to support the `create2` command.

 However, some additional smart contracts come into play when you want to publish your Ethereum Package for others to reuse.
 Publishing is achieved by calling the command: